 Basically just take your phone and take photos of anything that may be important.
 If you have your hotel address in an email, you may not be able to open it at your destination if there’s no wifi, so just take screenshots of it before you fly.
 This has saved me many times.

 I.e. bring noise-cancelling headphones (they make them tiny nowadays!) or earplugs and an eye mask.
 If you don’t have one, just put a scarf over your eyes or pull down your hoodie.

-Minimise your battery usage / buy a portable battery
+Minimise your battery usage / buy a power bank